thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 If you give an argument it reads a file called *text.txt* into `argv[1]` with a length equal to `strlen(argv[1])`.
 It then copies `argv[1]` up to a maximum of it a 32 bytes in a buffer and prints it after *Your key is*.

-The first 8 bytes of the key is set to upper case and the rest of the key is *xored* with the result of `sqrt(log(1337.3615)) + sinh(asinh(3615.1337))`.
+The first 8 bytes of the key are set to upper case and the rest of the key is *xored* with the result of `sqrt(log(1337.3615)) + sinh(asinh(3615.1337))`.

 Using mbedTLS this key will be used to decipher a message using AES-CBC with and IV set to `"yolo pour l'iv!"`

 Finally a `sha1` is computed on the deciphered message and if it's the right one, it's printed and it gives you the flag.

-What must be seen here (and I hope you didn't reversed to much cryptography because it was some kind of trap !) is that the input you gave is not used which is weird.
+What must be seen here (and I hope you didn't reversed too much cryptography because it was some kind of trap!) is that the input you gave is not used which is weird.
 You must find where the input affects the challenge.

-### Back to hints !
+### Back to hints!

-The second time we execute the challenge we get a different key after *Your key is:* even if we did not create and write something in *text.txt*.
+The second time we execute the challenge, we get a different key after *Your key is:* even if we did not create and write something in *text.txt*.
 So something is done with *text.txt* elsewhere in the binary.

 In the same way, *Welcome to the challenge !* is not printed in the main and there is associated call to `printf` anywhere in the binary. definitively something is executed elsewhere.

 ### Constructor function

-!
-SPOILER ALERT !
+!SPOILER ALERT!
 The binary is going to play with the loader by changing the resolved functions.

-If you look closely there is a constructor function (*`__attribute__ ((constructor))`*).
+If you look closely, there is a constructor function (*`__attribute__ ((constructor))`*).

-This function finds the base address of the binary by reading the beggining of the pages starting from the one that contains the current function and going up until it reads the magic `\x7fELF` (0x7f454c46).
+This function finds the base address of the binary by reading the beginning of the pages starting from the one that contains the current function and going up until it reads the magic `\x7fELF` (0x7f454c46).

-Then it parses the elf file header to find the `.dynamic` (PT_DYNAMIC) section (see [here](https://code.woboq.org/linux/include/elf.h.html) and [here](https://docs.oracle.com/cd/E19683-01/816-1386/chapter6-83432/index.html)).
+Then it parses the ELF file header to find the `.dynamic` (PT_DYNAMIC) section (see [here](https://code.woboq.org/linux/include/elf.h.html) and [here](https://docs.oracle.com/cd/E19683-01/816-1386/chapter6-83432/index.html)).

-Once it has the .dynamic section it finds other informations it needs about the binary:
+Once it has the .dynamic section, it finds other information it needs about the binary:
 * the address of the GOT (specifically the `.got.plt`): `DT_PLTGOT`
 * the address of the symbol table: `DT_SYMTAB`
 * the address of the string table: `DT_STRTAB`